scalameta/mdoc/docs/js.md

 }, 1000)
 ```
 ````
-You'd have to look at the raw markdown to see the fence below...
+You'd have to look at the raw markdown to see the fence below.

 ```scala mdoc:js:invisible
 Loading <code>:invisible</code> example...